-Children have a snack and sing together.
-Then they go to classes for their age groups.
+Children have a snack and meet in classes for their age groups.

-Adults gather back in the sanctuary for study and discussion.
+Adults gather for study and discussion.
 The themes vary from books of the Bible to current issues to topics we are challenging ourselves to understand better.
 Recent studies have been the book The New Jim Crow, a guide for learning about spiritual disciplines, and a look at immigration issues.